Lawn Rehab (Practice)

 Other organic herbicides available at good gardening stores are usually based on clove oil or on lemon.
 The principle in all cases is the same, to cause the plant to dehydrate and die.
 They work well, but they are not carried into the root system, so repeated sprayings may be necessary.
 (This is true also with conventional herbicides, as you may have noticed.
 A real problem isn’t solved by a single treatment.)

 A second tool requires some bending but little effort.
 The Dandelion Terminator is a special blade designed to fit into any standard electric or cordless hand drill.
 Made of steel and a good inch wide, it will pulverize your dandelion roots to a depth of four inches or so.
 Just walk around your yard and drill those dandelions away.
-(Unfortunately, the Dandelion Terminator is no longer commercially available.)
+(Unfortunately, this product is no longer available.)

 All signs of this surgical extraction generally disappear within a week, if not sooner, but if the process is too messy for you, save it for fall.
 When the summer season ends, a few cuts in the sod will probably not seem much of an aesthetic problem.
 These cuts, incidentally, aerate the soil, as does removing large roots.
 The rush of spring growth should completely repair any damage done.